Owl Creek Asset Management, L.P.

-With more than $4.5 billion in assets under management (AUM), Owl Creek Asset Management is one of the few hedge fund companies to have come out of the financial crisis without suffering major losses.
+With billions in assets under management (AUM), Owl Creek Asset Management is one of the few hedge fund companies to have come out of the financial crisis without suffering major losses.
 It is based in New York and has a satellite office in Miami Beach, Florida.

 Owl Creek Asset Management Background

 Altman started Owl Creek Asset in 2001.
 It outperformed during its first decade but has since experienced some headwinds.
 In its 2019 SEC filings, the firm reported that it was in the process of winding down its Asia funds.